Daniel Keyes: Later career

 Keyes taught creative writing at Wayne State University, and in 1966 he became an English and creative writing professor at Ohio University, in Athens, Ohio, where he was honored as a professor emeritus in 2000.

 Death

 Keyes died at his home in Boca Raton on June 15, 2014, due to complications from pneumonia.
-His wife Aurea Georgina Vazquez, whom he married in 1952, had died in 2013.
+His wife Aurea Georgina Vazquez, whom he married in 1952, had died on May 14, 2013.
 They had two daughters.